Sourcemap Explorer

 No generator tag, no obvious CMS asset paths.

 Likely a custom-built site without a traditional CMS, or a heavily-customized headless setup.
-Check for API routes (`/api/`, `/wp-json/`, `/_api/`) that reveal the backend.
+Check for API routes (`/api/`, `/wp-json/`, `/_api/`, `/graphql`) that reveal the backend, and run Sourcemap Explorer to surface any CMS SDK in the JavaScript bundle (`@sanity/client`, `contentful`, etc.).

 Multiple CMS signals on the same page.

 Possible multi-CMS stitch-up.
-Most likely explanation: the marketing site is on one CMS, a subdirectory or subdomain is on another.
+Most likely explanation: the marketing site is on one CMS, a subdirectory or subdomain is on another, and they share assets through a CDN that pulls from both.
+Browse a few different routes to confirm which CMS owns which surface.

 Caveats